Nicholas M. Nolan: Promotion and death

-On December 19, 1882 Nolan was promoted to a major in the Regular Army and transferred to the 3rd U.S. Cavalry Regiment.
-He was placed in the command of Fort Huachuca located in Cochise County, in southeast Arizona from July 8, 1883 until August 14, 1883.
+On December 19, 1882, Nolan was promoted to a major in the Regular Army and transferred to the 3rd U.S. Cavalry Regiment.
+He was placed in the command of Fort Huachuca located in Cochise County, in southeast Arizona from July 8, 1883, until August 14, 1883.

-He arrived at Fort Apache in Gila County, Arizona and was listed as sick from August 25 to September 1, 1883 when he assumed command of that fort.
-He left Fort Apache on October 16, 1883 for Holbrook, Arizona, some 120 miles by trail in command of a detachment of cavalry.
+He arrived at Fort Apache in Gila County, Arizona, and was listed as sick from August 25 to September 1, 1883, when he assumed command of that fort.
+He left Fort Apache on October 16, 1883, for Holbrook, Arizona, some 120 miles by trail in command of a detachment of cavalry.

 On October 24, 1883, while en route to Holbrook in Navajo County he suffered an "apoplexy" event that was later called "brain consumption" in the official report.
-It is likely he suffered a stroke and died about 2:00 PM that day after reaching Holbrook.
+It is likely he suffered a stroke and died about 2:00 pm that day after reaching Holbrook.
 He had been planning on meeting his wife and daughter in Holbrook for two weeks of leave.

 He was embalmed at Holbrook and his body was shipped by train arriving on October 27 in San Antonio, Texas.

-On the same day, Major Nicholas M. Nolan was buried in the San Antonio National Cemetery He lies at rest in section A site 53 near the flag pole that flies the flag of his adopted country.
-His second wife, Annie E. Dwyer died on July 11, 1907 and is interred at Arlington National Cemetery as the "Widow of Major Nicholas M. Nolan 3rd U S Cavalry."
+On the same day, Major Nicholas M. Nolan was buried in the San Antonio National Cemetery He lies at rest in section A site 53 near the flagpole that flies the flag of his adopted country.
+His second wife, Annie E. Dwyer died on July 11, 1907, and is interred at Arlington National Cemetery as the "Widow of Major Nicholas M. Nolan 3rd U S Cavalry."